in28minutes/in28minutes.github.io/_posts/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 ---
 layout:     post
 title:      Spring Boot vs Spring MVC vs Spring - How do they compare?
-date:       2020-01-02 12:31:19
+date:       2022-07-20 12:31:19
 summary:    How does Spring Boot compare with Spring MVC and Spring?
 What is Spring Boot?
 What is Spring MVC?
 What is Spring Framework?
 What are their goals?
 How do they compare?
 categories:  SpringBoot
 permalink:  /spring-boot-vs-spring-mvc-vs-spring
 ---

-What is Spring Boot?
+What is a Spring boot?
 What is Spring MVC?
-What is Spring Framework?
+What is the Spring Framework?
 What are their goals?
 How do they compare?

 ## You will learn
-- Get an overview of Spring Framework
+- Get an overview of the Spring Framework
-- What are the problems that Spring Framework wanted to solve?
+- What are the problems that Spring Framework tries to solve?
-- Get an overview of Spring MVC Framework
+- Get an overview of the Spring MVC Framework.
-- What are the problems that Spring MVC Framework wanted to solve?
+- What are the problems that the Spring MVC Framework tries to solve?
-- Get an overview of Spring Boot Framework
+- Get an overview of the Spring Boot Framework
 - What are the problems that Spring Boot wants to solve?
-- Compare Spring vs Spring Boot vs Spring MVC
+- Spring vs. Spring Boot vs. Spring MVC
-- Most important thing that you will learn is Spring, Spring MVC and Spring Boot are not competing for the same space.
-They solve different problems and they solve them very well.
+- The most important thing that you will learn is that Spring, Spring MVC, and Spring Boot are not competing for the same space.
+They solve different problems, and they solve them very well.

 ## Free Courses - Learn in 10 Steps